FlyingNav/FlyingNav.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-title: FlyNav - Advanced Flight Navigation Android App
+title: FlyingNav - Advanced Flight Navigation Android App
 ---

 <img src="/assets/PlayStore1-05.png" alt="MainHeader"/>

-# Welcome to FlyNav!
+# Welcome to FlyingNav!

-FlyNav is an advanced Android application designed to enhance flight navigation, weather awareness, and overall situational awareness for pilots, glider enthusiasts, and aviation hobbyists.
-Whether you're a seasoned pilot or just beginning your aviation journey, FlyNav provides you with the tools and data you need to plan, execute, and analyze your flights with confidence and precision.
+FlyingNav is an advanced Android application designed to enhance flight navigation, weather awareness, and overall situational awareness for pilots, glider enthusiasts, and aviation hobbyists.
+Whether you're a seasoned pilot or just beginning your aviation journey, FlyingNav provides you with the tools and data you need to plan, execute, and analyze your flights with confidence and precision.

 [Google Play Store](https://play.google.com/store/apps/details?id=com.FlyProject.flyingNav&pcampaignid=web_share)

 ## Overview

-FlyNav is more than just a normal flying app; it's a comprehensive flight management system for your mobile device.
+FlyingNav is more than just a normal flying app; it's a comprehensive flight management system for your mobile device.
 It integrates a moving map system, GPS tracking, airport, airspace, navigation aids and obstacle information, all in an intuitive interface.
 The application leverages advanced technologies like OpenAIP data integration, and robust GPS and sensor integration to deliver a powerful and versatile flying companion.

 ## Core Features

-FlyNav offers a wide range of features to support various aspects of flight planning and execution:
+FlyingNav offers a wide range of features to support various aspects of flight planning and execution:

 ### 1. Interactive Moving Map
 <p align="center">